 Best hardflip evvvvveeeerrrrrr @ 0:45.

 But without much surprise, the best parts are from those without American citizenship.
 Jesus Fernandez does what may genuinely be the best hardflip ever (“But T-Puds did it over a picnic table bro!”), J.B.
 Gillet stops by and skates better than everyone, Daniel Lebron reminds us that Spaniards will forever be superior fakie skaters, and Enrique Lorenzo has what is probably his most enjoyable part, to a Freddie Hubbard song nonetheless.
-(Rap Nerd Alert: ATCQ used a cover of the same song for the sample on “Sucka Nigga.”)
+(Rap Nerd Alert: ATCQ used a cover of the same song for a sample.)
 He also successfully challenges regulations that prevent Euros from being “phat,” so that’s commendable.
 (See here.)

 Jazzy skate parts work for Spanish guys in Los Angeles, too.